Anawalt Logo

 Hot peppers are used worldwide more than any other spice.
 Salsa is now consumed more than ketchup, and peppers are one of the main ingredients in it.
 They’re favored for many ethnic dishes.
 In the USA, they’re increasingly popular in Cajun, Creole, and Southwestern cuisines.

 Peppers are grouped as sweet bell, sweet non-bell, and hot.
-If allowed to mature before picking the fruit, the sweet varieties develop more color, sweet flavor, and also higher vitamin A and C content.
+If allowed to mature before picking the fruit, the sweet varieties develop more color and flavor and also have higher vitamin A and C content.
 They contain six times more vitamin C than oranges.

 Young hot pepper plants in a garden